NefferKSB/kennanrsb-portfolio/README.md

-# KennanRSB Portfolio Website
+# KennanRSB Portfolio / CV Website

 This is the revamped Kennan RSB portfolio / CV site built using the MEAN stack and Mailgun for email processing.
+Projects to come soon!